jayfunk/braze-docs/_docs/_developer_guide/platform_wide/sdk_authentication.md

 - JWT was empty or missing
 - JWT failed to verify for the Public Keys you uploaded to the Braze Dashboard

-When the SDK requests fail for one of these reasons, a callback function you supply will be invoked.
+When the SDK requests fail for one of these reasons, a callback function you supply will be invoked with a relevant [Error Code][9].
 Failed requests will periodically be retried until your app supplies a new valid JWT.

 To fix any invalid tokens and continue to successfully sync data to Braze, your app should request a new JWT from your server and supply Braze's SDK with this new valid token.